Annotations

 Religious sayings were everywhere, aiming to uplift but often feeling oppressive.

 There was a nursery but it was a dangerous, cold environment for a small child.
-Many poor people chose to die on the streets rather than subject themselves to what felt like imprisonment for the e crime of merely being poor.
+Many poor people chose to die on the streets rather than subject themselves to what felt like imprisonment for the crime of merely being poor.